US Home Office Staff

 Technical Advisor, Youth Engagement

 Sarah has more than 15 years of experience working in international youth development, multi-sector partnerships, and coalition building.
 Her areas of expertise include youth economic opportunities, Positive Youth Development (PYD), and youth engagement.
-She has additional background in peace and conflict resolution and sport for development.
-Sarah’s work has focused on contributing to more inclusive systems for youth to learn, earn and thrive, with an emphasis on youth leadership.
-At Making Cents, Sarah is the practice area lead for youth development and implements projects that include youth engagement and training for PYD.
-She is the Senior Youth Engagement Advisor for the YouthPower2: Learning and Evaluation project, overseeing the project’s cross-cutting youth engagement strategy and related activities.
-Sarah also provides strategic advising to the Youth Economic Opportunities Network and the annual Global Youth Economic Opportunities (GYEO) Summit.
-In her free time, Sarah enjoys bicycle racing, travel, and storytelling.
-She is the co-host of an independent radio show, “The Outside Set” on Takoma Radio (94.3 LP FM) in Takoma Park, MD., and a cycling adventure podcast, “The Big Dumb Ride.”
+Sarah’s work has focused on contributing to more inclusive systems for youth to learn, earn and thrive, with an emphasis on youth leadership and implements projects that include youth engagement and training for PYD.
+At Making Cents, Sarah is the Senior Youth Engagement Advisor for the YouthPower2: Learning and Evaluation project, overseeing the project’s cross-cutting youth engagement strategy and related activities.
+In her free time, Sarah is the co-host of an independent radio show, “The Outside Set” on Takoma Radio (94.3 LP FM) in Takoma Park, MD., and a cycling adventure podcast, “The Big Dumb Ride.”

 Emily Whitfield Stupak